 Related Articles

-Understanding cadence statuses and how they affect campaigns.
+Understanding sequence statuses and how they affect campaigns.

-How cadence versioning works and why it matters for campaign integrity.
+How sequence versioning works and why it matters for campaign integrity.

-Expert tips for designing effective outreach cadences that get results.
+Expert tips for designing effective outreach sequences that get results.

-What happens when you delete a cadence and how it affects campaigns.
+What happens when you delete a sequence and how it affects campaigns.